 Country-cured ham is a preserved meat made by smoking and aging a leg of pork.
 Traditional in the South, this ham is usually served at breakfast with biscuits.
 Sold ready to cook, it can be incorporated in an appealing array of appetizing recipes.
 All country hams are cured, but not all are smoked.

 What Is Country-Cured Ham?

 With a unique salty flavor, country-cured ham is an aged porcine product made nowadays with safe and updated techniques but inherited from the American colonists, who needed well-preserved foods that could withstand seasonal temperature changes and the lack of proper refrigeration.
-Artisanally made in the South, the legs are first cured with a mixture of salt and sodium nitrate (or nitrite) to protect against bacteria that can cause botulism, and sometimes sugar and other spices.
+Artisanally made in the South, the legs are first cured with a mixture of salt and sodium nitrate (or nitrite) and sometimes sugar and other spices.
 Then most are hardwood smoked.

 How Country-Cured Ham Is Made

 Once covered with the salt, sugar, and spice mixture, the legs are left to age for a month to three years, then soaked to wash off the brine and smoked with hardwood, such as hickory, apple, oak, or cherry.
 However, some legs are left to age without going into the smoker.
 Most country-cured hams have a thick layer of mold that needs to be washed off before cooking and eating.

 How to Cook Country-Cured Ham